aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 ### Choosing the packaging type

-For a large majority of projects, packaging is using a bundler has significant advantages (speed and runtime package size, supporting local dependencies).
+For a large majority of projects, packaging using a bundler has significant advantages (speed and runtime package size, supporting local dependencies).

 However, there are also some drawbacks to using a bundler for a small set of